 Accept the offer of an exchange place

-Once you have been nominated, it is time for you to write your application to the partner university.
-The partner universities are mainly interested in seeing which courses you have already taken and whether they relate to the courses for which you have applied.
+Once you have been nominated, it is time for you to write your application to the host university.
+The host university is mainly interested in seeing which courses you have already taken and whether they relate to the courses for which you have applied.
 It is important that you and your study advisor agree on your study plan.

-When and how you are to write your application to the partner university differs from one university to another.
-Find out what applies on the partner university’s website or get help from your international coordinator.
+When and how you are to write your application to the host university differs from one university to another.
+Find out what applies on the host university’s website or get help from your international coordinator.

 Keep an eye out for the admission decision

-Ultimately, it is up to the partner university to decide whether or not to accept your application.
+Ultimately, it is up to the host university to decide whether or not to accept your application.
 The admission decision will be sent to you directly or to your international coordinator.

-If you have been nominated for exchange studies in Europe, you must complete and submit a Learning Agreement (LA), which is a mandatory tripartite contract for exchanges in Europe.
-Download the Learning Agreement form below, fill it out, and email it to the international coordinator at your department within one month of starting your exchange.
-Contact your coordinator if you need help filling out the form.
+If you have been nominated for exchange studies in Europe, you must complete and submit an Online Learning Agreement, which is a mandatory tripartite agreement for exchanges in Europe.

 Apply for Erasmus+ grant